-The next administration of the bar exam is in 10 days!
+The next administration of the bar exam is less than 2 weeks away!
 For those of you prepping for the bar, I know you are wrapping up and are going to absolutely kill it!
 Below are a few tips that will help you finish strong.

 Don’t Second Guess Yourself!

 This was probably one of my biggest struggles during bar prep: You decide on an answer and then you start doubting yourself.
 Don’t do it!
 Of course there will always be those questions that you aren’t 100% sure about.
 Don’t spend too much time dwelling on it.
 If you’re really torn, circle it and come back to it.
 Otherwise follow and trust your instinct and keep it moving.